Impact of the fiscal deficit on public debt, inflation and sustainable economic investment

 Deterioration of public policy and credit rating

-A persistent fiscal deficit reduces the resources available for social policies and development, affecting the quality and reach of public services.
+A persistent fiscal deficit reduces the resources available for social policies and development, affecting the quality and scope of public services.

-Rating agencies are downgrading the country's credit rating due to fiscal risk, which is driving up interest rates and making access to new loans more expensive.
+Rating agencies lower the country's credit rating due to fiscal risk, which raises interest rates and makes access to new loans more expensive.

-This deterioration limits the government's ability to effectively manage the economy and address emergencies or necessary investments.
+This deterioration limits the government's ability to effectively manage the economy and deal with necessary emergencies or investments.

 Vicious circle of debt and social impact

-This vicious cycle affects social well-being, as fewer resources are allocated to education, health, and social programs, increasing inequality.
+This vicious circle affects social well-being, since fewer resources are allocated to education, health and social programs, increasing inequality.

-Furthermore, the associated tax burden and inflation reduce the population's purchasing power, worsening the economic conditions of vulnerable sectors.
+Furthermore, the associated fiscal pressure and inflation reduce the purchasing power of the population, aggravating the economic conditions of vulnerable sectors.